 In Chrome DevTools, use the throttling options under the Network tab.

 While the device is connected to the internet, browse to a product listing page.

 After the page fully loads, switch the device offline.
 There should be a banner that says “Currently browsing in offline mode” or similar.

 - Navigate to another page within the PWA by clicking on a product.
 There should be a custom offline splash screen stating the site is offline and needs to go online to retrieve more data.

 - Navigate back to the previously-viewed product listing page.
 Navigating to previously-viewed pages should show them in a cached state (the same state as when online, plus the offline banner).

 Analytics while offline

-If you are using the new Analytics Integrations SDK (introduced in July 2019), all analytics events will be queued when the user goes offline.
+With Analytics Integrations, all analytics events will be queued when the user goes offline.